-It’s never a one-size-fits-all approach, but if you really want numbers (of course you do), I often find somewhere around -9LUFS to -11LUFS to be a good level for many styles of electronic and rock music.
+The “correct” mastering volume is never a one-size-fits-all approach, but if you really want numbers (of course you do), I often find somewhere around -9LUFS to -11LUFS to be the sweet-spot for many styles of electronic and rock music.

 For mellower material, I often finish somewhere around -12LUFS to -14LUFS.

-However, depending on the intentions of the artist, and bearing the genre in mind, I will finish anywhere between -5LUFS (for insanely fat “pushed” sounding electronica) to -15LUFS (for gentle ambience).
+However, depending on the intentions of the artist, and bearing the genre in mind, I will finish anywhere between a blistering -5LUFS (for insanely fat “pushed” sounding dance music – that’s TOO pushed in my opinion!) to -15LUFS (for gentle ambience).

 Note: these measurements are for music designed for playback by consumer – I.E. record releases.
 Different, very specific standards exist for broadcast TV and mastering audio books etc. (but that’s for another article).
 Here we’re just talking records which have no rigid standards we must adhere to.

-So, what LUFS is correct for mastering in 2021? = Whatever works best for your album or song and gives just the right amount of weight, bounce, bump n’ grind, the break point where joy happens – that’s the ideal mastering LUFS target in 2021.
+So, what LUFS is correct for mastering in 2022? = Whatever works best for your album or song and gives just the right amount of weight, bounce, bump n’ grind, the break point where joy happens for you.
+Whatever finish you feel represents your music and what you are trying to achieve – that’s the ideal mastering LUFS target in 2022.

 “Hang on a minute buster!
 I thought Spotify/Apple/Youtube said you HAD to finish your masters at precisely -14LUFS, or they’ll kick your butt!
 What gives, Chum?“